redfire359/SecureChatRoom/README.md

 # Secure Chat Messaging Server/Client written in C/C++

 This was created in linux and then cross compiled to run on windows.
-It is a chat server program secured with OpenSSL and written in C++.
+It is a chat server program secured with OpenSSL and written in C/C++.

 ![](https://github.com/redfire359/SecureChatRoom/demo.gif)